vinayakv22/Face_Mask_Detection/facemaskdetector/README.md

-# fruits360
+# FaceMasknlDetection

-Android app for Fruits Prediction
+Android app for detecting Presence of Facemask

 ## Getting Started